 The 20 Yuan Note Spot

-Although not a hike, the spot where the picture on the back of the 20 yuan note is taken is located in Xingping.
-It's a quick 10-15 minute walk from the town across a "bridge" and is also a pick-up and drop-off point for cruises.
-It's a great spot to include in your Xingping itinerary before hitting up a longer hiking option.
+Although not a hike, the 20 Yuan Note Spot in Xingping is a famous viewpoint featured on the back of the 20 yuan bill, just a 10–15 minute walk from town across a bridge.
+It also serves as a pick-up and drop-off point for river cruises, making it a convenient and scenic stop to add to your Xingping hiking itinerary.

 Cost: Free